A stay at Ellenborough Park

-Just a few hundred metres from the front door of the grand 15th century Cotswolds building is Cheltenham racecourse itself – and the hotel will even run you down its own private track to the course on race days in its fleet of Land Rovers, meaning you miss the crowds and have more time to study the form (or celebrate your wins).
+Just a few hundred metres from the front door of the grand 15th century Cotswolds building is Cheltenham racecourse itself and the hotel will even run you down its own private track to the course on race days in its fleet of Land Rovers, so you miss the crowds and have more time to study the form (or celebrate your wins).

 Small wonder that during the four-day Cheltenham Festival itself, Ellenborough Park is one of the prime places to stay.
 However while the hotel does have a horsey theme – the suites are named after famous racehorses such as Arkle and Kauto Star – you don’t have to be an equine enthusiast to enjoy your stay here.

-Staff are incredibly attentive – the moment I drove up to the gates the affable Tim zoomed out to valet-park my car and help me with my bags – and there was no shortage of people inside on a Saturday afternoon dispensing drinks and afternoon tea.
+Staff are incredibly attentive as you’d expect from a luxury country house hotel: the moment I drove up to the gates the affable Tim came out to valet-park my car, help me with my bags and find me a spot for afternoon tea.

 Our room was in a separate building to the main house which meant a chilly walk back after dinner, but did mean we got to see the racecourse grandstand impressively lit up at night.

-The room was a decent size, with lovely views across the countryside, and had a huge bathroom, a massive free-standing bath which filled up so quickly I nearly flooded the place, and a separate closet for clothes (although you needed to be a giant to hang anything up there).
+The room was a decent size, with lovely views across the countryside, and had a huge bathroom, a massive free-standing bath which filled up so quickly I nearly flooded the place, and a separate closet for clothes (although you needed to be pretty tall to hang anything up there).

 Gloucestershire, GL52 3NJ